TwelveLaboursDev/12-labours-portal-docker-deployment/README.md

 ```

 ## Start the docker-compose file
+Clone the repo and follow above steps to create env file.
-Use following command to start all docker images.
+Use following command in the Terminal to start all docker images.
 ```bash
 $ docker compose up
 ```